SergiPC/ParticleSystem_Engine/README.md

 # V_Engine

-A simple game engine developed by Vulpem.
+A simple game engine developed by Vulpem with a Particle System made by Sergi Pérez.
 This has been created for learning purposes, during 2016 at the CITM university.

 Source code can be found at: